 Q. Where will the therapy take place?

-At present I offer sessions predominantly in Liverpool City Centre.
+At present I offer sessions predominantly in Liverpool City Centre and on Wirral, within the Wallasey area.
 I may be able to meet you at another location, if a suitable and confidential venue can be sourced.

 Q. How can I be reassured that my information will remain confidential?